giuseppeamato/lsc-scim-plugin/README.md

 ##### Source Pivot

-During the sync phase, the destination service have to check the source dataset to find the ID of the item, if the pivot attribute name on the source doesn't have the same name of the destination counterpart, you have to set that name in the sourcePivot configuration parameter.
+During the sync phase, the destination service has to check the source dataset to find the ID of the item, if the pivot attribute name on the source doesn't have the same name of the destination counterpart, you have to set that name in the sourcePivot configuration parameter.
 Future versions of this plugin will relies on **pivotTransformation** feature of LSC 2.2.